jbuckow/flaschenpost/orienteering/Readme.md

 $$\sum_{i \in S, j \in S'} x_{ji} \geq y_k \quad \forall k \in S',\quad S'=L-S,\quad S' \neq \emptyset,\quad S \subset L,\quad\text{with}\quad 1 \in S$$

 Please note that violated subtour elimination constraints are inserted step by step using lazy cuts (isolated components are identified).

+### Branching strategy
+Assign higher priorities to the the $y$-variables related to the inclusion or exclusion of locations.